habiburrmn/Animated-Countdown-Page/README.md

 - **JavaScript**: For dynamic countdown functionality.

 ## 📅 Countdown Date
-The countdown is set to target January 15, 2025, at 12:00 PM.
+The countdown is set to target January 01, 2027, at 12:00 AM.
 You can update the target date in the JavaScript code inside the <script> tag:
-`const targetDate = new Date("2027-01-15T12:00:00").getTime();`
+`const targetDate = new Date("2027-01-01T00:00:00").getTime();`

 ## 🖼️ Screenshots
 ![Desktop View](Screenshot.png)